DerThorsten/cpp_cookiecutter/docs/source/unit_tests.rst

 **********************

-To add new tests just add a new cpp file to the test folder and update the :bash:`CMakeLists.txt`.
+To add new tests just add a new cpp file to the test folder and update the :code:`CMakeLists.txt`.
-Assuming we named the new cpp file :bash:`test_my_new_feture.cpp`, the relevant part in the :bash:`CMakeLists.txt` shall look like this:
+Assuming we named the new cpp file :code:`test_my_new_feture.cpp`, the relevant part in the :code:`CMakeLists.txt` shall look like this:

 .. code-block:: cmake